TritonDataCenter/rfd/rfd/0143/README.md

 The second check captures the case in which a _different_ account is attempting to create a cross-account snaplink to an object owned by a snaplink-disabled account.
-We'll want to prevent this because the point of the saplink-disabled account is to ensure that the accelerated GC mechanism can be used to garbage collect any of its objects.
+We'll want to prevent this because the point of the snaplink-disabled account is to ensure that the accelerated GC mechanism can be used to garbage collect any of its objects.